zaproxy/zaproxy/SensitiveDataMasking(README).md

 This document summarizes the code changes made in this branch/PR compared to the ZAP upstream baseline you started from.

+Masking is disabled by default and needs to be enabled in Tools -> Options -> Sensitive data (tab in left of window pane of options menu)
 ## 1. Added new parameter class for storing masking settings

 **File**: `zaproxy/zap/src/main/java/org/zaproxy/zap/extension/sensitive/OptionsParamSensitiveData.java`